Azhot/Go4Lunch/README.md

 ## Target
 This repository is an Android collaborative app designed to be used by company employees.
-It helps them to find restaurants in their surroundings, select one and consult restaurants selected their colleagues in order to join them.
+It helps them to find restaurants in their surroundings, to select one and to consult restaurants selected by their colleagues in order to join them for lunch.
-Shortly before lunchtime, the application notifies employees so that they can join their workmates for lunch.
+Shortly before lunchtime, the application notifies employees reminding them the restaurant they selected and workmates they are having lunch with.

 ## Motivation
 This app is the seventh project part of the [Openclassrooms](https://openclassrooms.com/) training course that I am pursuing in order to become an Android application developer.